-The representativeness of an organisation depends on how many producer beneficiaries belong to the organisation (142) as a share of the potential beneficiaries that could theoretically belong to it.
+The representativeness of an organisation depends on how many producer beneficiaries belong to the organisation (

+143 ) as a share of the potential beneficiaries that could theoretically belong to it.
 An appropriate share of producer representation will depend on the specific conditions related to the product and the territory, but clearly a small share would go against the claim that the GI is a representative organisation.
 Other metrics of representation include regional or geographic provenance, activity, gender or age.
 GI organisations should strive to achieve a balance in these attributes.
-In any event, and as indicated above (Chapter 2), being representative constitutes on
+In any event, and as indicated above (Chapter 2), being representative constitutes on some occasions a requisite for GI recognition in certain legislations, so efforts should be made to optimise representation.

-(&lt;sup>142) The definition of formally or informally belonging to an organisation may vary according to the context.
+(143) The definition of formally or informally belonging to an organisation may vary according to the context.
 Ideally individuals or enterprises that could belong to the organisation should be identified and formally submit in a document their interest to belong and submit to the rules established for belonging to the organisation.
 In some cases, indirect membership might be acceptable.
 In this scenario, producers may accredit themselves to be producers in order to receive services or government support, with GI benefits being one of those services.